YottaDB/YDBDoc/ProgGuide/commands.rst

 If ZLINK compiles a routine and the -OBJECT= qualifier does not redirect the output, it places the resulting object file in the directory indicated by the search criteria.
 ZLINK incorporates the new object file into the image, regardless of its directory placement.

-If the command does not specify compile qualifiers (with expr2) and $ZCOMPILE is null, YottaDB/GT.M uses the default M command qualifiers, -ignore, -labels=lower, -nolist, and -object.
+If the command does not specify compile qualifiers (with expr2) and $ZCOMPILE is null, YottaDB uses the default M command qualifiers, -ignore, -labels=lower, -nolist, and -object.
 For more information on $ZCOMPILE, refer to the appropriate section in Chapter 8: “Intrinsic Special Variables”.
 For detailed descriptions of the M command qualifiers, see Chapter 3: “Development Cycle”.

 For information on producing object files, but not adding them to the current image, see “ZCOMpile”.